dcompgriff/p1_navigation/README.md

 Author: Daniel Griffin using the Udacity "p1_navigation" project baseline of the deep reinforcement learning nano-degree.
 (I've added special notes to this project in the below sections of this readme)

+### Final Report

+The final report can be seen in the 'Report.md' file which nicely renders on github.
+For an html version, see "Report.html"

 ### Introduction

 For this project, I trained an agent to navigate (and collect bananas!) in a large, square world.